Update for 2019: Deck Stain Turned Black

-Be sure to follow the stain manufacturer’s instructions on cleaning the wood and applying stain.
+Be sure to follow the stain manufacturer’s instructions for cleaning the wood and applying stain.
 Be careful not to over apply the deck stain which can lead to curing issues.
 Back brush or use a stain rag to wipe any excess stain or puddles.

-Use a high quality deck stain that fights mold and mildew and is less prone to darkening.
+Use a high-quality deck stain that fights mold and mildew and is less prone to darkening.

 Need Help With a Failed Stain that Turned Black?
 Ask Below.